Climb Mount Fuji at Night

 How long does it take to climb Mount Fuji?

-Depending on the route and pace, climbing Mount Fuji takes between 5 and 10 hours, plus time to descend.
+Depending on the route and pace, climbing takes between 5 and 10 hours, plus 3–4 hours to descend.
+A night climb with a hut stay typically spreads over two days.

 Can you see Mount Fuji on a day trip from Tokyo?

-What should I wear when visiting Mount Fuji?
+What should I wear for a night climb?

 Are there restaurants or shops on Mount Fuji?

-There are small shops and mountain huts along the official routes during climbing season, mainly near higher stations.
+There are small shops and mountain huts along the official routes during climbing season, mainly near the higher stations.
+Prices are significantly higher than at the base — buy supplies before you go.

 Is Mount Fuji crowded?

-During peak climbing season and weekends, popular routes can be busy.
-Weekdays and early starts are quieter.
+During peak climbing season (late July–August) and weekends, popular routes can be very busy.
+Starting mid-week or arriving at the trailhead early reduces crowds significantly.